 TOF 3D LiDAR scanner for depth sensing.

-As a matter of fact this is definitely a camera smartphone with some pretty cool options.
-It’s Pro – Raw shooting is also another great feature to have and this makes the smartphone a perfect device for shooting professional footages right in the palm of your hand.
+As a matter of fact, this is definitely a camera smartphone with some pretty cool options.
+Its Pro – Raw shooting is also another great feature to have and this makes the smartphone a perfect device for shooting professional footage right in the palm of your hand.

 When you see the Xiaomi Mi 11 Ultra from the front, there’s nothing out of the ordinary and the device looks just like any other smartphone out there.

 It has a nice 6.8-inch display with a tiny hole-punch camera cut out at the top.
-The OLED display offer some super crispy details about the device and of course its a premium device so you might expect all that.
+The OLED display offers some super crispy details about the device and of course, it’s a premium device so you might expect all that.

-But when you flip the Mi 11 Ultra to the back, it’s then you realise this is a different device in every sense possible.
+But when you flip the Mi 11 Ultra to the back, it’s then you realize this is a different device in every sense possible.

-First, there is a massive or should I say polarizing camera bump thags deliberate and took a real lot of space at the back of the device.
+First, there is a massive or should I say polarizing camera bump that’s deliberate and took a real lot of space at the back of the device.

-The camera system in question is a triple setup which consists of a 50MP wide angle sensor with f/2.0 aperture as well as features such as: Dual Pixel PDAF, Laser AF and , OIS.
+The camera system in question is a triple setup that consists of a 50MP wide-angle sensor with f/2.0 aperture as well as features such as Dual Pixel PDAF, Laser AF and, OIS.

-Then there is the second sensor which is another big 48 MP periscope telephoto sensor which is much larger with a f/4.1 aperture, measuring at 120mm, 1/2.0″, 0.8µm, PDAF, OIS, and lastly it has 5x optical zoom.
+Then there is the second sensor which is another big 48 MP periscope telephoto sensor which is much larger with an f/4.1 aperture, measuring at 120mm, 1/2.0″, 0.8µm, PDAF, OIS, and lastly, it has 5x optical zoom.

-But it’s not just about the numbers, the Xiaomi Mi 11 Ultra outperformed so many premium smartphone’s cameras in 2021 and that is why it took the third spot on this list.
+But it’s not just about the numbers, the Xiaomi Mi 11 Ultra outperformed so many premium smartphone cameras in 2021 and that is why it took the third spot on this list.